 6. Tanger Outlets at Five Oaks

-Tanger Outlets is a nearly 500,000 square foot outdoor shopping center located in the Five Oaks area of Sevierville, Tenn.
+Tanger Outlets is a nearly 500,000-square-foot outdoor shopping center located in the Five Oaks area of Sevierville, Tenn.

-The outlet mall features over 100 brand name stores and is open daily from 10 am-9pm.
+The outlet mall features over 100 brand-name stores and is open daily from 10 am-9 pm.

 Several restaurants are also on site.
 Most notably, The Chop House is located in the heart of the shopping center.

-Popular stores include Michael Kors, Old Navy, Vera Bradley and Tory Burch.
+Some popular stores include Michael Kors, Old Navy, Vera Bradley and Tory Burch.

 7. Ripley’s Old MacDonald’s Farm Mini Golf

 And last but not least, we have the local favorite, Ripley’s Old MacDonald’s Farm Mini Golf.
-This course features three courses and 54 holes with animated barnyard characters, water features and interactive elements.
+This course features three courses and 54 holes with animated barnyard characters, water features and also interactive elements.

 Old MacDonald’s Farm Mini Golf is located at 1639 Parkway, Sevierville, TN.
-It is located inside the Tanger Outlets shopping center and open from 10 am-10 pm daily.
+It is located inside the Tanger Outlets shopping center and is open from 10 am-10 pm daily.